Top 10 Digital Health Technology Trends

 By and large these new entrants are not inventing new therapies but enhancing what’s already available in the market.
-The innovations they bring also still leave much work to be done in terms of privacy issues, as well as cybersecurity risks which are likely to be an ongoing source of complication.
+The digital health innovations they bring also still leave much work to be done in terms of privacy issues, as well as cybersecurity risks which are likely to be an ongoing source of complication.

 Bold and strategic moves by tech giants in the healthcare space have been peppering the news in the last few years: Apple has been acquiring health startups and companies since 2015 to elevate their health tracking capabilities.
 Amazon acquired Health Navigator in October 2019 and launched Amazon Care to its employees.
 The company is also expected to reveal a full scale electronic medical record system to care for their employees in the next year.
 A week after the Amazon acquisition, Google acquired Fitbit in November 2019 to make its mark within healthcare wearable devices.

 Acquisitions make it possible for these companies to enter the healthcare industry methodically, presenting new opportunities to integrate some of the cutting-edge technology used in their consumer products into healthcare.
 At the same time, these initiatives send a powerful message to the rest of the industry to speed up their product development cycle and get better aligned with the pace of technology.
 Ultimately, the convergence of "big tech” and healthcare will allow for technological solutions that will drive precision medicine.
 The medical device industry will need to embrace this convergence wholeheartedly.